+ALARM/WARNING 26

-ALARM/WARNING 26, Brake resistor power limit:
+Brake resistor power limit:

-The power transmitted to the brake resistor is calculated as a percentage, as a mean value over the last 120 s based on the resistance value of the brake resistor (par.
+The power transmitted to the brake resistor is calculated as a percentage, as a mean value over the last 120 s, on the basis of the resistance value of the brake resistor (par.
 2-11) and the intermediate circuit voltage.
 The warning is active when the dissipated braking energy is higher than 90%.
 If Trip [2] has been selected in par.
-2-13, the adjustable frequency drive cuts out and issues this alarm, when the dissipated braking energy is higher than 100%.
+2-13, the adjustable frequency drive cuts out and issues this alarm when the dissipated braking energy is higher than 100%.

-WARNING/ALARM 27, Brake chopper fault:
+Brake chopper fault: